f4exb/tnc1101/tnc1101/README.md

 You must have a few packages installed.
 Make sure they are installed:
   - `sudo apt-get install ax25-apps ax25-node ax25-tools libax25 socat`

-Normally you would interface the TNC with a physical serial device and cable.
-However in this case the TNC is made of software (as seen from the host) so we will use virtual serial devices and a virtual serial link.
+In the old days you would interface the TNC with a physical serial device and cable.
+However in the present case the TNC is made of software (as seen from the host) so we will use virtual serial devices and a virtual serial link.
 On end of the link will be used by the AX.25/KISS layer and the other end will be used by the virtual TNC software.
 This virtual link is set-up thanks to the socat utility:
   - `sudo socat -d -d pty,link=/var/ax25/axp1,raw,echo=0 pty,link=/var/ax25/axp2,raw,echo=0 &`

 This creates two virtual serial devices linked via a virtual serial cable: